Manamama/JS_Puzzle_Codes/README.md

-Draft codes created by some AIs ...
+Draft codes created by some AIs.
+Or the opposite: puzzes to solve by AIs via code.